CyberGen49/cyberfiles-lite/README.md

 Default: `false`

 ### Boolean `get_dir_sizes`
-If `true`, the index will get the total size of directories and display them.
-This will increase load times.
+If `true`, we'll get the total size of directories and display them.
+This will increase load times, especially with lots of files.

 Default: `false`